antonfirsov/docs/2020/08-Aug/interop/interop.md

 With .NET 5 scheduled to be released [later this year](https://github.com/dotnet/core/blob/master/roadmap.md), we thought it would be a good time to discuss some of the interop updates that went into the release and point out some items we are considering for the future.

-As we start looking more towards future releases, we are also searching for developers and consumers of any interop solutions to discuss their experiences.
-We are looking for experiences around interop in general - not just those related to .NET.
+As we start thinking about what comes next, we are looking for developers and consumers of any interop solutions to discuss their experiences.
+We are looking for feedback about interop scenarios in general - not just those related to .NET.
 If you have worked in the interop space, we'd love to [hear from you](#share-your-experiences).

 ## Interop in .NET 5